How To Avoid Breaching Unfair Contract Terms Legislation

 Do You Really Need A Lawyer To Get Divorced?

-When an individual’s marriage is seemingly at an end, and divorce would appear to be the next logical step, the automatic assumption is that they should contact a family lawyer from www.familylawassist.com.au to represent them, presumably in light of the fact that their ex-partner has also employed a lawyer.
+When an individual’s marriage is seemingly at an end, and divorce would appear to be the next logical step, the automatic assumption is that they should contact a family lawyer to represent them, presumably in light of the fact that their ex-partner has also employed a lawyer.

 This often begs the question as to whether you need to have a lawyer in order to get divorced.
 At the risk of us appearing to want to reduce the number of clients, we might have in the future, our answer if we were ever asked that question would simply be, legally, you do not need a lawyer to get divorced.